wmcdonald404/ee-sandbox/README.md

 Note that only ansible.builtin core modules are currently installed.
 The execution environment will need additional collections to be more useful.
 At this stage, we can push the build container image to a registry, or build on top of it with additional collections to create purpose-specific execution environments (Azure, AWS, or GCP specific EEs, for example.)
 ## Github Action Baseline Execution Environment Preparation
 Now we understand the manual process, we can wrap this into a Github Actions workflow.
-[The workflow](https://github.com/wmcdonald404/ee-sandbox/blob/main/.github/workflows/ee-deploy.yml#L19-L105) currently runs a job 'build' which includes the steps below:
+[The workflow](https://github.com/wmcdonald404/ee-sandbox/blob/main/.github/workflows/ee-build.yml) currently runs a job 'ee-build' which includes the steps below:
 - name: Install ansible-builder python requirements
 - name: Prepare baseline execution environment config
 - name: Build baseline execution environment image